Martins3/Martins3.github.io/hack/kvm/hypervisor/includeos.md

 - [ ] /home/maritns3/core/incOs/IncludeOS/src/hw/ ? seems useless

+- [ ] from kernel init to hello world ?

 ### crt
 src/crt provide C runtime support

 ### calling route

+## how printf works
+Evne in function src/platform/x86_pc/kernel_start.cpp::kernel_start, we can call printf.

+where is the package ?
+/home/maritns3/.conan/data/musl/1.1.18/includeos/stable/package/b6ca6a0ffff110bf17b843d4258482a94281eb43/include/stdio.h
+this is standard musl interface.

+**It seems musl in IncludeOS is never called**, and we can't call exit()

 #### start up
 - kernel_start